vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 .

 \(PS 1.8\).
-Kauṇḍinya explains: ‘The word huḍum

-. : the auspicious noise which
+Kauṇḍinya explains: ‘The word huḍuṁ: the auspicious noise which

 resembles that of a bull and which originates from holding the tip of the tongue against the palate, that is what \(is meant\).’
 5